-High amounts of ketones in the urine is what is known as ketonuria.
-This condition is usually a sign of diabetic ketoacidosis (DKA).
-DKA is a severe complication of diabetes that can damage vital organs.
+High levels of ketones in the urine, or ketonuria, is usually a sign of diabetic ketoacidosis (DKA).
+The body produces ketones when it burns fat for fuel.
+DKA is a severe complication of diabetes that can cause fatigue and nausea and may damage vital organs.

 Untreated DKA can be fatal.